Strumenta/tylasu-tutorial/README.md

 });
 ```

-As before the four literal cases are simple.
+As before, the four literal cases are simple.
-For nodes with children we need to specify how to convert teir children too:
+For nodes with children, we need to specify how to convert their children too:

 ```typescript
 transformer.registerNodeFactory(ArrContext, (context: ArrContext) => new JSONArray()).withChild(